 SELECT EXTRACT(EPOCH FROM TIMESTAMP WITH TIME ZONE '2001-02-16 20:38:40.12-08'); Result: 982384720.12 SELECT EXTRACT(EPOCH FROM INTERVAL '5 days 3 hours'); Result: 442800

-You can convert an epoch value back to a time stamp with
+Here is how you can convert an epoch value back to a time stamp:

 The hour field (0 - 23)